Welcome to St. Luke’s

 Children

 Children are welcome at St. Luke’s — in the service, making noise, being themselves.
-We believe that children belong in worship and that they absorb more than we think.
-A family-friendly atmosphere is something we cherish.
+We believe children belong in worship, not separated from it.

 After the Service